The LaGrange County Courthouse in Indiana (1878-)

 A lack of greenery made shooting the courthouse much easier.

-The entire square is extraordinarily picturesque, actually.
-Brick streets line three sides of it (Detroit Street carries IN-9 and thus is asphalt), and the western edges of the square feature real-life, honest-to-God hitching posts for the county’s vast Amish constituency (37% of county residents are of the fellowship5).
-Charming and quaint as it was, I must admit that I was quickly exposed to the practical disadvantages of brick streets used in conjunction with transportation by horse-and-buggy.
-All those keister cakes have to go somewhere, which seemed to be the space between each brick.
+The entire square is picturesque: brick streets line three sides, and the western edges of the square feature real-life, honest-to-God hitching posts for the county’s vast Amish constituency5.
+Charming and quaint as it was, I must admit that I was quickly exposed to the practical disadvantages of brick streets used in conjunction with transportation by horse-and-buggy: all those keister cakes have to go somewhere, and that somewhere seemed to be the space between each brick in the street.
 I’m not sure if tuck-pointing can be done on a road, but it would not have shocked me if Miller’s Food & Drug down the road was out of nasal clothespins.

-I took photos of fourteen courthouses that day.
+I took photos of fourteen courthouses the day I went to LaGrange.
 When I finally got home to review what I’d taken, I realized that I’d only shot twelve of the courthouse itself, which wasn’t a lot to choose from.
-I also found out that none of my photos documented the building as well as I’d intended to.
-Photos I took in Goshen had the same problem due to the surrounding trees, so I decided that I’d have to go back to both.
+I also found out that none of my photos documented the building as well as I’d intended to, so I decided that I’d have to go back to both.

 This bandstand is a replica of the original.

-I was a little caught off-guard, my awkwardness in social settings notwithstanding.
+I was a little caught off-guard.
 I’d been to every historic courthouse in the state by then, and no one had bothered as much as to say hello.
 I whirled around.
-“Yeah, it sure is,” I belched out.
+“Yeah, it sure is,” I replied.

-The curious bystander wasn’t a leery cop or a mistrustful prosecutor.
-It was a benign old woman out walking her dog.
-She asked if I was from around there, and I said no, although I mentioned that I had lived in Elkhart County for a time.
-I explained the project in its most briefest terms, and that I’d been here already but was taking more photos.
-“You know who has a really gorgeous courthouse,” she said.
+The curious bystander wasn’t a leery cop or a mistrustful prosecutor: she was a benign old woman out walking her dog.
+She asked if I was from around there, and I said no, although I mentioned that I’d lived in Elkhart County for a time.
+I briefly explained my project, but she cut in: “You know who has a really gorgeous courthouse,” she implored.
 “Van Wert, in Ohio.”

 That’s another T.J.
 Tolan design, and I’d actually been there literally the day before.
 “I was actually there yesterday,” I said.
 “The same guy designed both of these.”